reyqune/Baldur-s-Gate-3-Enhanced-Edition/README.md

 - cheats, unbalanced content, too punishing content, or too easy content.
 (Or rather that all depends on your skill as a player obviously ;))
 - a list to play regular honour mode, use custom mode instead.
 There are too many issues to break the game without mods, and it's unpredictable how these mods will affect a genuine honour mode play-through.

-A full list of the mods used in this mod list can be viewed [here](https://loadorderlibrary.com/lists/baldur-s-gate-3-enhanced-edition)

 [![CC BY-NC-SA 4.0][cc-by-nc-sa-shield]][cc-by-nc-sa]